 Call 217/353-3333 if you need assistance logging in to the system

-- Starting November 1, 2020 you will need to make an appointment for your ALEKS PPL proctored assessment, which does require a password.
+- You will need to make an appointment for your ALEKS PPL proctored assessment, which does require a password.

 Information about the Math Assessment:

 The ALEKS testing service consists of three parts: